-If you haven’t already, click here to read the previous post in the series on how to improve your health and get clear skin!
+If you haven’t already, click here to read the previous post in the series on the biggest mistake we make that hinders our growth!

 In this section, we’re going to discuss our need for safety in terms of financial stability.
 Unless you were born with a silver spoon in your mouth, you’ve probably experienced some level of financial instability.
 Especially if you’re in college.

 One minute your direct deposit hits and before you blink its gone.
 Sometimes that’s because you may have a lot of bills and responsibilities, other times it’s because of poor money management.